OmkarBhagwat29/auto-xr/README.md

-This repo as a client and server side code.
+This repo has client and server side code.
 Server side code receives data from rhino using websocket and Client side code displays that data.